baking-bad/tzkt/Mvkt.Api/Swagger/Description.md

 Read through this documentation to explore available endpoints, query parameters (note, if you click on a query parameter, you will see available modes, such as `.eq`, `.in`, etc.) and response models.
-If you have any questions, do not hesitate to ask for support, Tezos community has always been very friendly! 😉
+If you have any questions, do not hesitate to ask for support, Mavryk community has always been very friendly! 😉

 ### Rate Limits